by Matt Slick

 According to ChristianPost.com, on 9/25/2011 a suicide bomber attacked the Saddleback sister church in Solo, Indonesia.
 Saddleback church is the one that Rick Warren pastors in Southern California.
 Two people were killed in the attack and 17 were injured.
 It has not yet been confirmed whether or not the perpetrator was a Muslim, but Indonesia has the world's largest Muslim population.
 Even though Indonesia officially recognizes freedom of religious expression, tensions have been rising between Christians and Muslims in recent years.
 Furthermore, "The city of Solo is also radical Muslim cleric Abu Bakar Bashir's hometown.
-Bashir is considered the spiritual leader for the group that killed more than 200 people in Bali in 2002, according to media reports."1 Does the Quran advocates such attacks?
-Yes it does.
+Bashir is considered the spiritual leader of the group that killed more than 200 people in Bali in 2002, according to media reports."1 Does the Quran advocates such attacks?
+Yes, it does.

 - "Those who believe do battle for the cause of Allah; and those who disbelieve do battle for the cause of idols.
 So fight the minions of the devil.
 Lo! the devil's strategy is ever weak" (Quran 4:76).

 - "O Prophet! urge the believers to war; if there are twenty patient ones of you they shall overcome two hundred, and if there are a hundred of you they shall overcome a thousand of those who disbelieve, because they are a people who do not understand" (Quran 8:65).

 - "O Prophet! strive hard against the unbelievers and the hypocrites and be unyielding to them; and their abode is hell, and evil is the destination" (Quran 9:73).